-This new exhibition of photographs by leading British photographers such as Shirley Baker, Bill Brandt, Anna Fox, Chris Killip, Martin Parr and Tony Ray-Jones explores our evolving relationship with the natural world and how this shapes individuals and communities.
+This exhibition of photographs by leading British photographers such as Shirley Baker, Bill Brandt, Anna Fox, Chris Killip, Martin Parr and Tony Ray-Jones explored our evolving relationship with the natural world and how this shapes individuals and communities.

-The exhibition explores the merging of urban and rural landscapes, the rapid expansion of cities and the increasingly intrusive management of the countryside.
-The works on display are by turns poetic and humorous, occasionally absurd.
+The exhibition explored the merging of urban and rural landscapes, the rapid expansion of cities and the increasingly intrusive management of the countryside.
+The works on display were by turns poetic and humorous, occasionally absurd.